 - Perennial Ryegrass: 2-3 inches.

-Once you have mowed at least once, cut back on your frequent shallow watering, and switch to watering a couple of times a week, deeply.
-Get water down to six or eight inches deep to encourage your new lawn to root deeply.
+After the first mow, cut back on frequent shallow watering, and switch to watering a couple of times a week, deeply.
+Water six or eight inches deep to encourage your new lawn to root deeply.
 Once established the lawn will start spreading to cover any gaps.

-After about six to eight weeks, your lawn should be well-established.
-Hit it with a little more fertilizer to encourage deep roots, and take down your “keep off the new lawn” signs.
-Your new lawn is ready for you.
+After eight weeks, your lawn should be well-established.
+Hit it with a little more fertilizer to encourage deep roots, and take down your “Please keep off the new grass” signs; your new lawn is ready for fun.

 It’s unlikely that grass seeds will grow on top of flat, bare soil.
 The seeds may germinate but the roots won’t be strong enough to penetrate the soil.
 It’s best to rough up the soil before sowing for the best seed-to-soil contact.

 Don’t cover grass seed with topsoil.
 The seed needs light to germinate.
 To protect the seed from birds and washing away, use straw (weed-free) or an erosion-control blanket.

 Expect to see tiny grass blades in 10-14 days.
 Other varieties of seed may take up to 30 days.

 Some homeowners and renters love being weekend warriors, but some of the rest of us prefer anything else.